 Remarkably, none of the studies of academic entrepreneurship document a competitive relationship with established firms.
 At best, a small number of studies show that academic founded firms may peacefully co-exist with established firms in the absence of formal or informal cooperative relationships, by occupying segments or niches in fragmented industries that are left vacant by established firms (Katila and Shane, 2005; Nerkar and Shane, 2003; Shane, 2001; Shane, 2004).
 Performance: A number of metrics have been used to gauge the performance of ventures founded by academics, including survival, the likelihood of initial public offerings (IPO), and acquisition.
 This is consistent with most entrepreneurship studies that cast these options as successful exit strategies, relative to termination and failure.
-While the sampling frame utilized in most academic entrepreneurship studies does not permit a direct examination of performance relative to other types of entrepreneurial startups, a few studies have noted performance differentials relative to averages across industries.
+While the sampling frame utilized in most academic entrepreneurial startups, a few studies have noted performance differentials relative to averages across industries.
 In reviewing across articles, Shane (2004) notes that academic founded firms have higher survival rates relative to economy wide benchmarks, ranging from 68 percent overall to over 80 percent for firms originating from leading universities.
 However, it is difficult to ascertain the extent to which these high survival rates occur due to selection or sampling issues that arise because a disproportionate number of academic founded firms occur in high technology industries, or in the early and growth stages of industry evolution.
 The importance of these factors is evidenced by the fact that academic founded firms are less likely to survive in more concentrated industries (Nerkar and Shane, 2003).
 Particularly noteworthy in this context is the comprehensive study of all entrepreneurial startups in Sweden from 1994-2002 undertaken by Wennberg, Wiklund and Wright (2011).
 They explicitly compare academic and employee entrepreneurship, and find lower growth and survival rates for academic founded firms.
 Using a matching design, Ensley and Hmieleski (2005) find consistent evidence that academic founded firms have lower revenue growth and cash flow than equivalent non-academic start-ups.

 In terms of IPOs and acquisitions as performance measures, studies of biotechnology firms show that academic founded firms have the same likelihood of going public as employee founded firms (Audretsch and Stephan, 1996; Stuart et al., 2007).
-Acquisitions represent an important successful exit strategy for academic founded firms.
-Almost all the new ventures in Lowe and Ziedonis (2006) were acquired by established firms, as were most of the European academic founded firms that went public in the sample studied by Bonardo et al., (2010), highlighting again the importance of complementary relationships among established firms and academic founded firms.
-Further, there is significant within-variation among academic founded firms-higher market value and likelihood of IPO is associated with the presence of star scientists (Zucker et al., 2002; Zucker et al., 1998).
+Acquisitions represent an important successful exit strategy for academic founded firms; almost all the new ventures in Lowe and Ziedonis (2006) were acquired by established firms, highlighting again the importance of complementary relationships among established firms and academic founded firms.7 Further, there is significant within-variation among academic founded firms-higher market value and likelihood of successful IPO is associated with the presence of star scientists (Zucker et al., 2002; Zucker et al., 1998).
 Summary: Academic Entrepreneurship: Academic entrepreneurship has increased in prevalence due to critical changes in institutions and policy that favor university technology transfer, which is also reflected in the burgeoning literature on the phenomenon.
 Collectively, the studies show that academic entrepreneurship is concentrated in industry contexts that lend themselves to applications of basic research.
 Most academic founded firms introduce product innovations based on the technical knowledge of the founding scientists.
 Often, the technologies commercialized through new firm formation represent early stages in their development cycle and the startup environment permits subsequent development to take the technologies to market.
 Academic founded firms are more likely to occur in high appropriability regimes and in early stages of the industry life cycle, and given the need for complementary assets, often result in collaborative or complementary relationships with established firms.
 Thus, in addition to continuing operations and potentially going public, academic founded firms are also likely to pursue acquisition as a successful exit strategy.